 I'll give the flex container a height to create more vertical space.
 0:34

 So inside the container rule I'll say height.
 0:38

 This property works on the flex container only.
 0:47

 It aligns all of the items inside the container.
 0:50

-So the default value for a line items is stretch.
+So the default value for align-items is stretch.
 0:53

 The flex items stretch from the start of the cross axis to the end.
 0:59